little girl laying on her toki mats play mat

 B: I would suggest only having 5 or so activities (not necessarily items) to choose from.
 For example, 2-3 books, 2 sensory bottles, 1-2 puzzles, 2 stuffed animals, and a few coloring pages.
 There should be enough there so that the child has options of activities since their attention span with one activity may be limited, but not too many choices that it is overwhelming.
 I would also suggest not having activities that have lights or make noise as to reduce extra stimulation.
 These activities should be rotated out every few weeks, just as a family may do with their children’s toys (picking new books, creating new sensory bottles, picking a new puzzle).
 Each activity should have its own space to be stored either on a shelf or in a basket in the calming corner so that the space can remain neat and not cluttered.

-How to Create a Calming Corner With Your Toki Mat
+Ask An Expert: How to Create a Calming Corner with PurposefulPlayKids

 About the Author: Alice